Doug Bartlett (American football)

-Douglas William Bartlett (born May 22, 1963) is an American former professional football defensive tackle and defensive end.
-He was selected by the Los Angeles Rams in the fourth round of the 1987 NFL draft with the 91st overall pick.
+Douglas William Bartlett (born May 22, 1963) is an American former professional football player who was a defensive tackle and defensive end in the National Football League (NFL).
+He played college football for the Northern Illinois Huskies and was selected by the Los Angeles Rams in the fourth round of the 1987 NFL draft with the 91st overall pick.
 He played for the Philadelphia Eagles in 1988.